DellGEOS/HybridJumpstart/modules/module_2/2_Deploy_AzSHCI.md

 Before we deploy our Azure Stack HCI infrastructure, it's important to double check the **Infrastructure prerequisites** and the **Azure prerequisites** to ensure you'll be able to proceed through the deployment process.

 ### Infrastructure prerequisites <!-- omit in toc -->
-You should have comepleted the [**lab configuration**](/modules/module_0/4_mslab.md) - you should have all of your parent disks for Azure Stack HCI and Windows Server 2022 ready to be used for deployment below.
+You should have completed the [**lab configuration**](/modules/module_0/4_mslab.md) - you should have all of your parent disks for Azure Stack HCI and Windows Server 2022 ready to be used for deployment below.

 ### Azure prerequisites <!-- omit in toc -->
 For connecting and integrating the Azure Stack HCI environment with Azure, you'll need to review the list below.